Finally, Some Good News For MoviePass Fans

 “We never planned to abandon the flagship product that everybody loves,” Lowe told Variety.
 “Any time we’ve done a promotional package, we’ve taken the monthly plan off our site.”

-Lowe explained that the company removed their original subscription plan to entice users to sign up for their promotional iHeart Radio deal, which… fine.
-That still doesn’t quell the growing suspicion that MoviePass is basically hemorrhaging money and has no way to sustain such a low-cost model moving forward, especial as theater ticket prices continue to skyrocket.
+Lowe explained that the company removed their original subscription plan to entice users to sign up for their promotional iHeart Radio deal.
+Nonetheless, that still doesn’t quell the growing suspicion that MoviePass is basically hemorrhaging money and has no way to sustain such a low-cost model moving forward, especially as theater ticket prices continue to skyrocket.

 Add to that the issues of fraud the company is trying to combat and things still don’t look promising.
-This month, MoviePass announced that it would no longer allow members repeat viewings of films, right as the biggest box office performer, Avengers: Infinity Wars, was set to release.
+This month, MoviePass announced that it would no longer allow members repeat viewings of films right as the biggest box office performer, Avengers: Infinity Wars, was set to release.
 In a statement, Lowe explained the decision saying families were purchasing one card per member and some people were even trying to sell their MoviePass subscriptions at a profit.

-Basically what all of this means is that if you’ve been considering a MoviePass subscription, now’s probably the time to sign up before everything goes to hell.
+Basically, what all of this means is that if you’ve been considering a MoviePass subscription, now’s probably the time to sign up before everything changes yet again.